c19witness/uk-covid19-inquiry/2023-10-17_module-2/1_Professor_Steven_Riley.rst

 **Ms Morris**: Thank you, my Lady.

 Good afternoon, Professor Riley.
-I ask questions on behalf of the Covid Bereaved Families for Justice, and I have just one topic, please, to ask you about, and that's the use of face masks in the community, a question that's not only important to the Inquiry but also to the bereaved families.
+I ask questions on behalf of the Covid Bereaved Families for Justice, and I have just one topic, please, to ask you about, and that's the use of  :outline:`face masks` in the community, a question that's not only important to the Inquiry but also to the bereaved families.

 You mention it at paragraph 4.9 of your witness statement, it's a side note, an illustration of a paper that you've written and a provision of advice that goes forward.
 I just want to ask you about the specifics, if I may.